George Preston Marshall: Early life and college

+Career

-Marshall was born in Grafton, West Virginia, where his parents, Thomas Hildebrand ("Hill") Marshall and Blanche Preston Marshall, owned the local newspaper.
-When he was a teenager, his family moved to Washington D.C. after his father bought a laundromat business there.
-He briefly attended Randolph–Macon College before quitting school at age 18.
-He pursued acting and was an extra for a local theater but this pursuit was interrupted in 1918 when he was drafted into World War I, although he did not leave the country.
-He was discharged from the army in December 1918.
-Upon his father's death in 1919, he took over the 2-store laundromat business.
+Marshall initially pursued acting, and was an extra for a local theater but this pursuit was interrupted in 1918 when he was drafted into World War I, although he was not deployed abroad.
+He was discharged from the U.S. Army the same year, in December 1918.
+Following his father's death in 1919, he took over the two-store laundry business.
 In 1926, he financed the Washington Palace Five basketball team.
 The team folded in 1928.

 In 1932, he and three other partners were awarded an NFL franchise for Boston.
 The team was known as the Boston Braves, as it played on the same field as baseball's Boston Braves.
 After the team incurred a $46,000 loss in its first season, Marshall's partners sold their interests to him.

 In 1933, he moved the team from Braves Field to Fenway Park, which the team shared with the Boston Red Sox.
 He hired coach "Lone Star" William Henry Dietz, who claimed to be part Sioux and changed the team name from the Braves to the Redskins.
 Marshall said that he chose the name so that the team could keep its Native American logos.

 In 1936, the team won the Eastern division and hosted the 1936 NFL Championship Game, which Marshall moved from Boston to the Polo Grounds in New York City.
 After a lack of support by fans despite winning the division title, he moved the team to Washington, D.C. for the 1937 season.

 At the time, college football was more popular than the NFL.
 Marshall saw the NFL as not just a sport but as a form of entertainment and incorporated elements of college football, including gala halftime shows, a marching band, and a fight song, "Hail to the Redskins".

-To increase scoring, along with Chicago Bears owner George Halas, Marshall successfully suggested allowing a forward pass to be thrown from anywhere behind the line of scrimmage, rather than at a minimum of five yards behind the line.
+To increase scoring, Marshall and George Halas, owner of the Chicago Bears, successfully suggested allowing a forward pass to be thrown from anywhere behind the line of scrimmage, rather than at a minimum of five yards behind the line.
 He also suggested moving the goal posts from the end line to the goal line, where they were in Canadian football, to encourage the kicking of field goals.
 This change remained in place for about four decades until NFL goal posts were returned to the end line in the mid-1970s as part of an effort to lessen the influence on the game of kicking specialists.